 CaSandra Minichiello offers almost two decades of IT project management experience.
 Her leadership experience includes Content Management System migrations, eCommerce, global team building, gaming, visual and strategic redesigns to Agile company transformations.
 CaSandra has certifications as a Scrum Master and Scrum Product Owner and is in the process of obtaining her Scrum Professional certification.
-She holds a Bachelor’s Degree in Computer Information Systems.

 My Career Realization Moment, Made Possible By Auto-Correct